minkione/trollsrc/README.md

 # trollsrc
 PoCs to share for trolling

-.\make-shortcut.ps1 will assist in generating malicious shortcut links
+.\make-shortcut.ps1 will assist in generating malicious shortcut links (chrome Icon by default)

+It will take arbitrary powershell 1 liners as an argument to base64 encode and execute when the icon is clicked

 .\bd-lnk.ps1 will take an executable shortcut as an argument, and backdoor with a troll message payload